Remembering Francisco Menendez, MFA

 Honored as Outstanding Graduate of the year at the University of Puget Sound in 1985, Menendez received his M.F.A. in Film and Video at California Institute of the Arts in 1989.
 He was a teaching assistant for three years to Oscar-nominated filmmaker Alexander Mackendrick, who served as his mentor.
 At Cal Arts he studied directing in theatre, video and cinema.
 He directed several theatre productions, and his first feature, Backstage, served as his thesis film for that program.

 Menendez then worked as a casting assistant for Pagano/Bialy Casting, and ran their office on the 20th Century Fox lot.
 He also served as assistant editor to Kris Malkiewicz for the revised edition of the book Cinematography.
-Menendez joined the UNLV faculty in 1990 and served as the Film Department chair from 1999 to 2016.
-He is currently the artistic director of the Department of Film.
-He created the production and screenwriting sequences, designed the non-linear lab facilities, and began the Professional Film Crew Training Program, which trains film majors to cross over into careers in film production, and creates a trained workforce to serve the emerging needs of the Los Angeles film industry when it comes to Las Vegas to shoot films.
+Menendez joined the UNLV faculty in 1990 and served as the film department chair from 1999 to 2016.
+He last served as the artistic director of the department of film.
+He created the production and screenwriting sequences, designed the non-linear lab facilities, and began the Professional Film Crew Training Program, which trains film majors to cross over into careers in film production, and created a trained workforce to serve the emerging needs of the Los Angeles film industry when it comes to Las Vegas to shoot films.

 Menendez also supervised the implementation of an advanced course, Working in Film and Television.
 In this course, students learn best practices on how conduct themselves as above-the-line creators in the real world.
 The course also prepares UNLV juniors and seniors for the graduate school application process, thereby building a credible bridge to a terminal degree and work in the industry.